Skip to content

 The Eurasian penduline tit is a passerine bird of the genus Remiz which can be found widely across the western Palearctic.

-The Penduline Tit has various striking features like bright yellow underparts with black streaks on sides.
+The Penduline Tit has various striking features, like bright yellow underparts with black streaks on the sides.

-Greyish-brown upper part with white underside and pale eye line along head sides as well as distinctive tail nest made from fibers and mosses hanging from trees or shrubs like a pendulum hence their name 'Penduline'.
+Greyish-brown upper part with a white underside and pale eye line along head sides and distinctive tail nest made from fibres and mosses hanging from trees or shrubs like a pendulum, hence their name ‘Penduline’.

 Scientific classification: